dmatthan/omairplay/README.md

 Turn your Omarchy machine into an AirPlay speaker.

-Your phone stays the player; this machine is the output.
-Pick it from the AirPlay list, and audio plays through your desktop's speakers.
+Use your iPhone as a music remote for your Omarchy machine.
+Pick it from the AirPlay list, and audio plays through your desktop.

 `shairport-sync` can already do this from a terminal.
 OmairPlay exists because the parts around it are the fiddly bit: it installs what's needed, opens only